dumblob/openalt_project_tracker/README.md

 * find commonmark/markdown edit live preview module
 * make the empty vertical space between the top bar and search bar much smaller
 * remove the huge issue type (e.g. "Issue") + id (e.g. " #3494") from the page and add the id to the issue name instead
+* remove user queries (they remained in the DB after some plugin)

 ### Maintenance